,

 From here, the wash cuts more profoundly into the granite of the White Tank formation, and 0.2 miles farther along the trail leaves the wash on the left.
 The trail traverses across the hillside and comes to an excellent viewpoint (the best along the trail).

-Hope you have a car waiting for you here; otherwise, it is a long and strenuous walk back.
-To be more specific, if you head back to the Boy Scout trailhead, you can expect to hike 16 miles with a 1,890 ft gain round trip.
-That should take around 7.5 hours.
+I hope you have a car waiting for you here; otherwise, it will be a long and strenuous walk back.
+To be more specific, if you head back to the Boy Scout trailhead, you can expect to hike 16 miles with a 1,890-foot gain round trip.
+That should take around seven and a half hours.

 Map